ExFed/copilot-prompts/general.instructions.md

 ### Simplicity and Conciseness

-- Prefer shorter alternatives that achieve the same result
+- Prefer shorter alternatives that maintain readability and achieve the same functional result
 - Remove unnecessary code, comments, and complexity
 - Less is more - every line should serve a purpose